 The support action started with an "inception phase" in which the approach to the technical work and the goals of the dissemination activities were defined in detail.
 The results of this phase, as amended during the inception meeting with the AAL association, were document in Deliverable D1 "Inception Report", which served as a "description of work" for the support action.
 In brief, the goal of "making existing standards more easily accessible through use-cases" was addressed by the technical work, which is summarized in section 3.1, and has resulted in Deliverable D2 "AAL Use Cases and Integration Profiles".
-The goal of "raising awareness of existing standards in the field of
+The goal of "raising awareness of existing standards in the field of AAL" was addressed by the preparation and performance of two public workshops, to which participants from all AAL Joint Programme projects were invited.
+During the workshops the technical work of the support action was presented and the participants' experiences and problems with standards and interoperability were discussed.
+The workshop results are summarized in sections 3.2 and 3.3.

-2 IEC 61131-3: 2013 Programmable controllers - Part 3: Programming languages
+&lt;sup>2 IEC 61131-3: 2013 Programmable controllers - Part 3: Programming languages

-3 IEC 61499-1: 2012 Function blocks - Part 1: Architecture
+&lt;sup>3 IEC 61499-1: 2012 Function blocks - Part 1: Architecture